vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/4_ABHASAVADA_AS_THE_BASIS_OF_THE_TRIKA_THEORY_OF_KNOWLEDGE.md

 The typical rivals of the above theory of subject-object union, as propounded by Abhinava, are the Mīmāmsakas and the Naiyāyikas.
 The rival theory of knowledge of the former is known as Prakatatāvāda and that of the latter as Kārana tāvāda.
 We take them here separately for criticism.

-PRAKAȚATĀVĀDA.
+PRAKAṭATĀVĀDA.
 This theory is said to have been founded by Bhatta Kumārila.
 He holds that a phenomenon of knowledge pre supposes some kind of relation between the subject and the object.
 This relation is brought about by the move ment of the knowing self and is an object of internal perce ption (mānasapratyakṣa) alone.
-His conception of know ledge is that it is simply an act of the cognisor, which produces cognisedness (jñāta tā) or manifestedness (prakațatā) in the object.
+His conception of know ledge is that it is simply an act of the cognisor, which produces cognisedness (jñāta tā) or manifestedness (prakaṭatā) in the object.
 The action of the agent, the cognition, is not directly perceptible; it can only be inferred from the quality of cognisedness produced by it in the object.

 (Ittham tadvādah :

-Jñānam nāma kriyā, sā ca phalānumeyā phalam ca prakațatākhyam viṣayadharmah saiva vedyatā iti Kaumārilah procuh
+Jñānam nāma kriyā, sā ca phalānumeyā phalam ca prakaṭatākhyam viṣayadharmah saiva vedyatā iti Kaumārilah procuh

 I. P. V., I, 155).
 He is a dualist and, therefore, in order to maintain the independent existence of the object, he denies the self-luminosity to knowledge.
 He cannot either admit the cognition to be directly cognisable, for, it would then require another cognition to cognise it and that too another still and so on ad-infinitum.
 His theory, therefore,